 Balayage & Hair Highlights

-One of our signature colors is dimensional blonde which we create with various foiling or freehand techniques like balayage.
-Balayage is a technique that over time has become used to describe natural “lived in” highlighted color looks.
-Either way, whether we paint or use foil, both are highlight techniques to lighten or “blonde” hair and we choose the best way to get your result.
+One of our signature colors is dimensional hair color which we create with various foiling or freehand techniques.
+Balayage is a free hand hair painting technique.
+Over time balayage treatments and balayage hair has been used to describe natural “lived in” highlighted hair color looks.
+Whether we paint or use traditional foil methods, both are highlight techniques to lighten or “blonde” hair for dimensional hair color.

 Dimensional highlights are on trend but what is it?
-Basically it’s hair color that has both contrast and depth.
-Contrast is brightness or blonder hair pieces, and depth is the deeper natural tones that add dimension.
-Every color situation is unique so it’s common for us to use multiple techniques.
-Good highlighting involves knowing where to leave the natural depth to create the visual movement that “dimensional” color has.
-Specialty color is an artistic skill but this is how fluid custom color is achieved in all colors, even redheads.
+It’s hair color that has both contrast and depth.
+Contrast is brightness or lighter hair.
+Depth is the deeper tones that add dimension.
+Every color situation is unique, it is common for us to use multiple techniques on one color.
+Good highlighting involves knowing where to leave the natural depth to create the visual movement that dimensional hair color needs.

 Sometimes our industry places women in color trends that may not be right for them.
-Often we see “under colored” hair when colorists aren’t clear on how to achieve or maintain certain looks.
+Often, we see “under colored” hair when colorists are not clear on how to achieve or maintain certain looks.
 Plus, many salons teach basic formulas and techniques that are slightly antiquated.
-Nobody wants basic hair, so it takes a more advanced approach for more “current” color looks.
-If beautiful custom hair color tailored for you is something you want, it’s worth investing in your hair by choosing a color specialty salon like us!
+Nobody wants basic hair, so it takes a more advanced approach for more “current” color looks with professional highlights.
+If beautiful custom hair color tailored for you is something you want, invest in a color specialty salon like us!

 The Process Of Dimensional Color